wgao19/flow-notes/react/annotating-higher-order-components.md

 ## Take note

 - Spreading is tricky in Flow.
 To avoid complexity, using exact objects for component props is highly recommended.
-- Available from v0.89, `React.AbstractComponent` is the most abstract representation of a React component.
+- Available from v0.89, `React.AbstractComponent` ([link to notes](./react-component-types.md#reactabstractcomponent)) is the most abstract representation of a React component.
 It allows us to annotate our components with `Props` and optionally an `Instance`.

 ## Links